sagarchaki1/Getting-_Cleaning_Data_Project/CodeBook.md

 ### Section 5.
 Create an independent tidy data set with the average of each variable for each activity and each subject.

-> Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+> Per the project instructions, we need to produce only a data set with the average of each variable for each activity and subject